ppc64le/build-scripts/allennlp/README.md

 - bypass dependency on awscli as it is only for remote docker commands and the dependency has been removed from the master branch

-- fixes two automated test case failures as per suggestions from the community and backportin commit #ec30c9021bdbf85099b3556e5a5d270124c494c8
+- fixes two automated test case failures as per suggestions from the community by backporting commit #ec30c9021bdbf85099b3556e5a5d270124c494c8